Benjamin Hackl

 Talk @ AofA18: Counting Ascents in Generalized Dyck Paths

 Last week I participated at AofA18 in Uppsala, Sweden and gave a talk on Friday.
+The slides can be found on my Talks page.

 Date: July 2, 2018